Last updated: July 12, 2026

 If you're looking to track projects and improve yearly reporting, project management software can help.

-In addition to tracking tasks, project managers can also use project management software to determine actual costs so far for a project, compare estimated vs actual cost, and measure productivity by team member or work item.
+You can also see actual costs so far, compare them against estimates, and measure productivity by team member or work item.

 Read more on how to stop being languishing when the year is ending